OmegaMadLab/AzureMonitorDemo/readme.md

 For some **Azure Functions** I used in this context, you can have a look to this **[repo](https://github.com/OmegaMadLab/StartingWithPoshAzureFunctions)**.

 In **Slides** folder you can also find deck I used during presentations.
-For a full recording of session, just look at my YouTube channel:
+For a full recording of sessions, just look at my YouTube channel:

 - **[Azure Saturday Pordenone 2019](https://youtu.be/ifHJATNmC9k)**, italian language